Characters: Doctor Who Villains

 - Emperor Scientist

-- Fallen Hero: Founder of Timelord Society, to Omnicidal asshat trying to destroy existence.
+- Fallen Hero: From a revered founder of Time Lord society to an omnicidal asshat trying to destroy existence.

 - Founder of the Kingdom: One of them anyway.

 - It's All About Me: He would sacrifice all of creation to stave off death.

 Rassilon: I will NOT DIE!
 DO YOU HEAR ME?
 A billion years of Time Lord history riding on our backs...I will not let this perish.
 I will not.

 - King in the Mountain: Spends most of the show asleep in his tower/tomb.
 Pity he woke up.